kitizz/linuxkgo/README.md

 linuxkgo
 ========

-My files and scripts to setup a new linux box to make it feel like home =)
+My files and scripts to set up a new linux box to make it feel like home =)